Westlife are really good.

-So in light of this ever-exciting, eagerly-anticipated event, let us consider Westlife and their barrage of hits they have released over the years.
+So, in light of this fact, let us consider Westlife and their barrage of hits they have released over the years.

 And what better way to consider these #hottracks than a divisive, actively controversial list?

 (Disclaimer: we are well aware that there are more than 16 Westlife songs in existence.
 However, ranking them all would warrant a list of approximately 776 entries and honestly, who has the time?)

 Let’s be honest lads, ‘Seasons in The Sun’ is simply not a good song.

 It’s nice and it’s airy, but at the end of the day it’s got the chorus of something you might sing along to when you’re in playschool, covered in Mála, and rearranging the bits you brought in for the nature table.

 Is this Westlife’s fault?
 No. Did they write the song?
 Absolutely not.

 Is the track actually about a man who’s dying of a broken heart because his wife has slept with his best mate?
 Yes, apparently it is – but that does not change its ranking in this definitive list.

 Does anybody even remember this song?
 Could you sing it on demand?